xbrize/brize_auth/README.md

     let raw_password = "plokij1234!";

     // Create a new set of credentials..
-    // .. returns the id of the credentials row, use this as a foreign key on your user table let user_key: Option<String> = auth.register(user_identity, raw_password).await;
+    // .. returns the id of the credentials row, use this as some kind of reference key on YOUR user table let user_key: Option<String> = auth.register(user_identity, raw_password).await;

     // Log user in and get a session token back